Living Hope in Christ Church is an indigenous, non-denominational church founded in 1993.

 They assert: "We are members of the body of Christ, committed to teach His people to obey all Christ's commands so that they become perfect and proclaim the good news of His kingdom.
 Our Vision: We want to see people abide in Christ, enjoy life in all its fullness, bear much fruits of the Spirit and make influential disciple throughout Cambodia."

 Cambodian Communities out of Crisis has had the honour of being associated with the church since its early days.
-Visiting CCC Council members are invited to preach and our Mission Co-ordinator is seconded to work part-time for the church.
+Visiting CCC Council members are invited to preach and our Country Director works part-time for the church.

 Agape International Missions (AIM) was founded in Cambodia in 1988 as a humanitarian aid organisation.
 Since 2005, their ministries have focused on ending the evil of child sexual slavery.

 AIM's programmes prevent sex trafficking, and work to rescue, restore and reintegrate survivors of this horrible crime.
 Through this approach, AIM is committed to lifelong and community-wide transformation that is effective and lasting.

 Cambodian Communities out of Crisis is exploring how we might open up markets in the United Kingdom for products (particularly clothing) produced in AIM's employment centres by former victims of trafficking.